mujtaba1747/git-autocommit/README.md

 3. Whats is /dev/null : https://linuxhint.com/what_is_dev_null/

-4. Video Demonstration of Project : https://www.youtube.com/watch?v=2Gru7rnZRZA
+4. Video Demonstration of the Project : https://www.youtube.com/watch?v=2Gru7rnZRZA